ybansal777/ToDoAppVue/README.md

-To Run the page, type "npm run dev" and paste the link in your browser
+To Run the page, type "npm install" then "npm run dev" and paste the link in your browser